avitalg/chefmind/README.md

 # ChefMind - Recipe Management Application

-ChefMind is a modern web application that allows users to import, organize, and manage their favorite recipes from any website.
+ChefMind is a modern web application that allows users to import, create, organize, and manage their favorite recipes.
 Built with React, TypeScript, and Node.js, it provides a seamless experience for recipe collection and customization.

 ## Features

 - 🔐 **JWT Authentication** - Secure sign-in with Google OAuth and JWT tokens
 - 📥 **Recipe Import** - Import recipes from any website by simply pasting the URL
+- ✍️ **Manual Recipe Creation** - Create recipes from scratch with our intuitive form
-- ✏️ **Recipe Editing** - Customize and edit imported recipes
+- ✏️ **Recipe Editing** - Customize and edit imported or manually created recipes
 - 📚 **Recipe Management** - Organize and manage your personal recipe collection
 - 🎨 **Modern UI** - Beautiful, responsive interface built with Tailwind CSS
 - 🔄 **Real-time Updates** - Instant synchronization between frontend and backend